Table of Contents

 The family of Chlamydiaceae contains 3 human pathogens:

-Chlamydia are immovable, gram negative bacteria.
+Chlamydia are immobile, gram negative bacteria.
 The cell wall does not contain a peptidoglycan layer, but lipopolysaccharides.
 Common to all chlamydiae is their complex reproduction cycle.
 Due to a defect in their own energy metabolism, chlamydia is dependent on that of its host.